CfrancCyrille/sqr.enigma/README.md

 - Run the project
 - Comment the 3 classes
 - Commit your changes and check-it into github
+- On github, make a pull request
 - Complete the next section : "Functions to be tested" into this file
 - Commit your changes (commit README.md)
+- On github, update your pull request
 - Make tests (call your test functions using the rule: GIVEN_WHEN_THEN)
 - Commit your changes
-- On github, make a pull request
+- On github, update your pull request
 - that ends

 ## Functions to be tested